emarsden/dash-mpd-cli/doc/src/usage.md

 Maximum network bandwidth in octets per second (default no limit).
 For example, `200K`, `1M`.

+    --fragment-retries <COUNT>

+Maximum number of non-transient network errors to ignore for each media framgent (default is 10).

     --max-error-count <COUNT>

 Maximum number of non-transient network errors that should be ignored before a download is aborted